 • Excellent team leader

 Words are very cheap.
-But it is far more about what you have done, and how you evidence what you have done which matters.
-Any claim which you make in your business case about your prowess needs to be backed up by proven and quantifiable evidence.
-Before you submit your business case look through it and eliminate any unsubstantiated claims.
+But it is far more about what you have done and how you evidence what you have done, which matters.
+Any claim you make about your prowess in your Business Case needs to be backed up by proven and quantifiable evidence.
+Before you submit your Business Case, look through it and eliminate any unsubstantiated claims.

 4. Storyboard your business case

 I’ve talked in this post about the importance of your story.
-However, when you are confined to an, often standard, slide deck template, your story becomes very important.
+However, when you are confined to an often standard slide deck template, your story becomes very important.
 If you were to take your partners through a story to tell them about the opportunity they will gain if they promote you to partner, what would you want to tell them?
 Now reduce that down to only 3 things.
 You may hesitate about reducing it down to three things.
 After all you have so much good stuff that you want to tell your partners.
-I promise you that if you get crystal clear about the few things which answer the ‘why should you promote me to partner’, your business case will get stronger as a consequence.
+I promise that if you get crystal clear about the few things that answer the ‘why should you promote me to partner’, your Business Case will strengthen.

-5. Consider ditching the slides all together in favour of handouts or a talk sheet
+5. Consider ditching the slides altogether in favour of handouts or a Talk Sheet

-Who said you need to use a powerpoint deck in your partnership panel presentation?
+Who said you must use a PowerPoint deck in your partnership panel presentation?
 Remember that the purpose of the presentation is to engage with your partners to demonstrate that you will be a great bet for partnership.
-This means that you may like to consider ditching your slides all together in favour of 1-2 talk sheets.
+This means you may consider ditching your slides altogether in favour of 1-2 Talk Sheets.

-Click to here download a template of a one page talk sheet you can use right now to recreate your own one page talk sheet
+Click here to download a template of a one-page Talk Sheet you can use right now to recreate your own one.

 6. Keep it visual